Ugo Tognazzi: Early life

-Tognazzi was born in Cremona, in northern Italy but spent his youth in various localities as his father was a travelling clerk for an insurance company.
+Tognazzi was born in Cremona in northern Italy but spent his youth in various localities as his father was a travelling clerk for an insurance company.

-After his return to his native city in 1936, he worked in a cured meats production plant where he achieved the position of accountant.
-During World War II, he was inducted into the Army and returned home after the Armistice of 8 September 1943, and joined the Black Brigades for a while.
-His passion for theater and acting dates from his early years, and also during the conflict he organized shows for his fellow soldiers.
+After his return to his native city in 1936 he worked in a cured meats production plant where he achieved the position of accountant.
+During World War II he was inducted into the Army and returned home after the Armistice of 8 September 1943, and joined the Black Brigades for a while.
+His passion for theater and acting dates from his early years, and also during the conflict when he organized shows for his fellow soldiers.
 In 1945, he moved to Milan, where he was enrolled in the theatrical company led by Wanda Osiris.
 A few years later, he formed his own successful musical revue company.

 Career

 In 1950, Tognazzi made his cinematic debut in The Cadets of Gascony directed by Mario Mattoli.
 The following year, he met Raimondo Vianello, with whom he formed a successful comedy duo for the new-born RAI TV (1954–1960).
 Their shows, sometimes containing satirical material, were among the first to be censored on Italian television.

 After the successful role in The Fascist (Il Federale) (1961), directed by Luciano Salce, Tognazzi became one of the most renowned characters of the so-called Commedia all'Italiana (Italian comedy style).
 He worked with all the main directors of Italian cinema, including Mario Monicelli (My Friends), Marco Ferreri (La Grande Bouffe), Carlo Lizzani (La vita agra), Dino Risi, Pier Paolo Pasolini (Pigsty), Ettore Scola, Alberto Lattuada, Nanni Loy, Pupi Avati and others.
 Tognazzi also directed some of his films, including the 1967 film The Seventh Floor.
 The film was entered into the 17th Berlin International Film Festival.

-He was a well-known actor in Italy, and starred in several important international films, which brought him fame in other parts of the world.
+He was a well-known actor in Italy and starred in several important international films, which brought him fame in other parts of the world.

 Roger Vadim cast Tognazzi as Mark Hand, the Catchman, in Barbarella (1968).
-He rescues Barbarella (Jane Fonda) from the biting dolls she encounters, and after her rescue, he requests payment by asking her to make love with him (the "old-fashioned" way, not the psycho-cardiopathic way of their future).
+He rescues Barbarella (Jane Fonda) from the biting dolls she encounters, and after her rescue, he requests payment by asking her to have sex with him (the "old-fashioned" way, not the psycho-cardiopathic way of their future).

 In 1981, he won the Best Male Actor Award at the Cannes Film Festival for Tragedy of a Ridiculous Man, directed by Bernardo Bertolucci.
-While he worked primarily in Italian cinema, Tognazzi is perhaps best remembered for his role as Renato Baldi, the gay owner of a St. Tropez nightclub, in the 1978 French comedy La Cage aux Folles which became the highest grossing foreign film ever released in the U.S.
+While he worked primarily in Italian cinema, Tognazzi is perhaps best remembered for his role as Renato Baldi, the gay owner of a St. Tropez nightclub, in the 1978 French comedy La Cage aux Folles, which became the highest grossing foreign film ever released in the U.S.